-- 1. Knowingly presenting, or causing to be presented a false claim for payment; - 2.
-Knowingly making, using, or causing to be made or used, a false record or statement to get a false claim paid or approved by the government; - 3.
-Conspiring to get a false claim allowed or paid; - 4.
-Making or using a false record or statement material to a false claim; - 5.
-Concealing, improperly avoiding or decreasing an obligation to pay money to the government; or - 6.
-"Medical Billing Fraud," including: - double billing; - o use of untrained personnel to provide services; - o failure to supervise unlicensed personnel; - distribution of unapproved devices or drugs; - o forgery of physician's signatures; - o creation of phony insurance companies or employee benefit plans; - up-coding; - o unbundling; - kickbacks; - o services provided without medical necessity; - fraudulent cost reports; - inadequate care; - use of substandard equipment; and, - failure to report and return any identified overpayment within the later of 60 days of the date the overpayment is identified or the date of the relevant cost report. - iii.
+- i.
+Knowingly presenting, or causing to be presented a false claim for payment; - ii.
+Knowingly making, using, or causing to be made or used, a false record or statement to get a false claim paid or approved by the government; - iii.
+Conspiring to get a false claim allowed or paid; - iv.
+Making or using a false record or statement material to a false claim; - v.
+Concealing, improperly avoiding or decreasing an obligation to pay money to the government; or - vi.
+"Medical Billing Fraud," including: - 1) Double billing; - 2) Use of untrained personnel to provide services; - 3) Failure to supervise unlicensed personnel; - 4) Distribution of unapproved devices or drugs; - 5) Forgery of physician's signatures; - 6) Creation of phony insurance companies or employee benefit plans; - 7) Up-coding; - 8) Unbundling; - 9) Kickbacks; - 10) Services provided without medical necessity; - 11) Fraudulent cost reports; - 12) Inadequate care; - 13) Use of substandard equipment; and - 14) Failure to report and return any identified overpayment within the later of 60 days of the date the overpayment is identified or the date of the relevant cost report. - c.
 "Knowingly" means acting with actual knowledge of falsity, deliberate ignorance, or reckless disregard for the truth or falsity of the information.
-You do not have to specifically intend to defraud the government in order to violate the False Claims Act. - iv.
-Civil monetary penalties for violating the False Claims Act may be as much as three times the amount of damages sustained by the Government as a result of each false claim, plus penalties up to \$21,916 (in 2017) per false claim filed. - v.
+An individual does not have to specifically intend to defraud the government in order to violate the False Claims Act. - d.
+Civil monetary penalties for violating the False Claims Act may be as much as three times the amount of damages sustained by the Government as a result of each false claim, plus penalties up to \$21,916 (in 2017) per false claim filed. - e.
 A criminal False Claims Act statute exists, under which individuals or entities submitting false claims may face fines, imprisonment, or both.
-18 U.S.C. § 3571, 18 U.S.C. § 287 - vi.
-Federal "Qui Tam" (Whistleblower) Provision: 31 U.S.C. § 3730 - Private persons with knowledge of a false claim may bring a civil action for penalties and damages on behalf of the United States Government.
+18 U.S.C. § 3571, 18 U.S.C. § 287 f.
+Federal "Qui Tam" (Whistleblower) Provision: 31 U.S.C. § 3730

+- i.
+Private persons with knowledge of a false claim may bring a civil action for penalties and damages on behalf of the United States Government.
 The Government may elect to join the suit.
-If the suit is successful, the whistleblower may be awarded a percentage of the recovery.
+If the suit is successful, the whistleblower may be awarded a percentage of the recovery. - ii.
+Protection from Retaliation: